πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 printf("%d %d %d %d\n", !0, !1, !!5, !!-3);

-then compile and check.
+then compile it and check.

 Challenge 2: the if (x == true) trap

-With int x = 2;, write a program that shows if (x == true) and if (x) taking different branches.
+With int x = 2;, write a program that shows if (x == true) and if (x) going down different branches.

 Challenge 3: float equality

-Show that 0.1 + 0.2 == 0.3 is false, then fix it with an epsilon comparison.
+Show that 0.1 + 0.2 == 0.3 evaluates to false, then fix it with an epsilon comparison.

 Challenge 4: NULL-safe with short-circuit